xyzz/gamecard-microsd/README.md

 `board` contains Autodesk EAGLE schematics and board files. **Note: last revision still untested.**

 The pcb has to be 1mm thick.
+This means I only tested 1mm thick PCBs and found them to work fine.
+I don't know if other thicknesses work.

 Note how the pcb has a hole in place of microsd socket.
 You need to flip the socket and mount it into the hole .